SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

             text: 'Midwest Bisexual Lesbian Gay Transgender Asexual College Conference' -
             type: text
             text: ' in 2022.
-In celebration of this milestone in queer and trans community building, education, and empowerment, the Institute seeks to gather stories, reflections, and memories of MBLGTACC across its three-decade history.'
+In celebration of this milestone in queer and trans community building, education, and empowerment, we hope to gather stories, reflections, and memories of MBLGTACC across its three-decade history.'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'The Institute invites all MBLGTACC alumnx to share their favorite memories, stories, and photos to be compiled in a mixed-media celebration.
+            text: 'We invite all MBLGTACC alumnx to share their favorite memories, stories, and photos to be compiled in a mixed-media celebration.
 Your memories may be shared leading up to and during the 30th annual MBLGTACC.'
       -
         type: set
         attrs:
           values:
             type: form
             formset: share_your_mblgtacc_memories
+      -
+        type: paragraph
       -
         type: heading
         attrs: